RichardCoffee/fluidity-theme/README.md

 ### Metaboxes

-The theme includes an abstract class, TCC_Metabox_Metabox, which I use for admin metaboxes, although it gets used mainly in mainly in plugins.
+The theme includes an abstract class, TCC_Metabox_Metabox, which I use for admin metaboxes, although it gets used mainly in plugins.

 #### PostDate